-- Consent from participants to record personal details including age, gender, ethnicity, occupation, postal and email address and telephone number, role (professional stakeholders), type long-term neurological condition (LTNC), PU history (CIG, interview and smartphone app participants). - Consent from participants for the CTRU to receive their consent form / recording (which includes their name) by either hard postal copy or verbal digital copy.
+- Consent from participants to record personal details including age, gender, ethnicity, occupation, postal and email address and telephone number, role (professional stakeholders), type long-term neurological condition (LTNC), PU history (CIG, interview and smartphone app participants). - Consent from participants for the CTRU to receive their consent form / recording (which includes their name) by either hard postal copy, emailed completed form or verbal digital copy.
 Consent from CIG participants to share their name and email address with Field Notes app for setting up an account to allow them to use the app. - Consent from all participants to allow their study data to be looked at by responsible individuals from the research team and CIGs, this includes anonymised transcripts and non-anonymised data (recordings of transcripts and app entries) - Consent for CIG participants to be acknowledged in presentations, publications and reports relating to the study. - Consent from participants to allow their audio data to be transferred to a third-party transcription service, following the company signing a None Disclosure Agreement and in accordance with CTRU data transfer standard operating procedure to ensure secure data transfer.
 The data would be deleted from the third party's secure, DPA compliant system once the transcription work is completed. - Consent from all participants that information gathered during the interviews, smartphone app exchanges, meetings or workshops, including direct quotes (anonymised), may appear in publications relating to the study and be used for training purposes for new research. - Consent from all participants for their data (text, audio, photo, video) to be stored for the duration of the study by the Field Notes Community App provider.
 This data will be hosted on a password protected website and transferred in an anonymised format to the CTRU server on a monthly basis (minimum).
 At the end of the study all data will be deleted from Field Notes.
 Individual data will be coded with a study number and participant initials.
 Group meetings (will be coded with a study number).

-- Appropriate storage, restricted access and disposal arrangements for participant personal information. - If a participant withdraws consent from further involvement, we will ask them what they would like us to do with their data.
-Data can be deleted up to the point that analysis has started.
-After that point their data will remain on file and will be included in the final study analysis. - CIG members will be provided with training on data protection and security.
+- Appropriate storage, restricted access and disposal arrangements for participant personal information. - If a participant withdraws consent from further involvement, their personal details will be deleted.
+Fieldwork data will remain on file and will be included in the final study analysis. - CIG members will be provided with training on data protection and security.